gloony/roundcube_ttrss/README.md

 ```
 Let the possibility to subscribe or unsubscribe to feeds
 Find a way to count all article by feed (and activate button last page)
-Make a folder list like the mail app for all nested category
 Make loading indication for pending action
 Multiselection for read, star or tag articles
 Make timer for count unread items better
-More options (read on view, auto refresh timer)
+More options on settings (read on view, auto refresh timer, display only unread feeds)
+Search menu
+Sort menu
 Optimization
 ```